zoeyzhangzz/chromosome-instance-segmentation/README.md

 ## Train
 ### Data Preparation
-The dataset used in this project is [AutoKary2022](https://github.com/wangjuncongyu/chromosome-instance-segmentation-dataset).Chick here to download.

-Place your raw training and validation images and annotations in the following directory structure
+The dataset used in this project is [AutoKary2022](https://github.com/wangjuncongyu/chromosome-instance-segmentation-dataset).
+Click here to download.
+Training and validation images and annotations is palced in the following directory structure.

 ```bash
 mmdetection/
 └── data/